tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 Behavior across Tarantool instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Slab allocation may vary between instances in the same replica set due to differences in configuration, data loading order, and use of local memory.
+Slab allocation may vary between instances in the same replicaset due to differences in configuration, data loading order, and use of local memory.
 The reasons are:

 1. Slab allocation may differ because each instance can use its own values for ``slab_alloc_factor`` and ``slab_alloc_granularity``.
 These parameters control how memory is divided into size classes and slabs, affecting memory layout and potential fragmentation.